bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 know that it is a much broader topic and also the underlying basis on which CSS engines work.

-That\'s what the \'Cascading\' in CSS means: the way in which CSS engines evaluate and apply the specificity rules is called 'cascade'.
+That&apos;s what the &apos;Cascading&apos; in CSS means: the way in which CSS engines evaluate and apply the specificity rules is called 'cascade'.

 Cascade is a type of small waterfall that falls in stages down the rocks